mickem/nscp-docs/reference/windows/CheckEventLog.rst

     | File to read (can be specified multiple times to check multiple files.
     | Notice that specifying multiple files will create an aggregate set you will not check each file individually.In other words if one file contains an error the entire check will result in error.

+.. option:: log
+    :synopsis: Same as file

+    | Same as file

 .. option:: scan-range
     :synopsis: Date range to scan.